BelalEbrahim/alx-project-nexus/README.md

-Nice — I converted your README content into a polished, GitHub-ready `README.md`.
-It’s organized, uses proper Markdown (TOC, code blocks, headings), and includes examples and commands ready to copy/paste.

-Copy the text below into your repo as `README.md`.

----

 # Project Nexus — E-Commerce Backend (Django + DRF)

 > Backend API for an e-commerce product catalog built as a capstone for the ProDev Backend Engineering program (Project Nexus).